zalyoung/gitlab-handbook/content/handbook/finance/financial-planning-and-analysis/_index.md

 - Revise and update the annual sales compensation plan
 - Set annual quota assignments for revenue producing roles

-#### FY24 AOP

-Final FY24 Planning documents are on Google Drive, please find the links in the [Internal Handbook](https://internal.gitlab.com/handbook/finance/documents/).
-These include:

-- FY24 AOP Board Approval Presentation
-- FY24 AOP SSOT Hiring List
-- FY24 Bookings Quarterization

-All of the data for these planning documents are locked in our Adaptive Planning instance (Adaptive Planning can only be accessed by FP&A.)

 #### FY26 AOP Milestones

 Key planning milestones are listed below.
 For a more detailed timeline and planning checklist please engage your FP&A business partner.